BueniaDev/libmbGB/README.md

 libmbGB is a GameBoy emulation library written in C++11.

 A library, you ask?
 Yes, in fact.
-And because libmbGB is a dependency-free library, it means that the emulation logic and the GUI logic of an emulator made with this library are seperate.
+And because libmbGB is a dependency-free library (apart from seperate audio backends), it means that the emulation logic and the video logic of an emulator made with this library are seperate.
 In addition, as long as the target platform has a C++11 compiler, that platform can use libmbGB.

 # Examples